 Building Your Own Intranet: The Challenges of Change

-Getting to the End Goal Quickly: SaaS/Cloud-Based Providers
+Getting To The End Goal Quickly: SaaS/Cloud-Based Providers

-The Key to Choosing a SaaS Provider
+The Key To Choosing A SaaS Provider

-What You Need in a SaaS Provider
+What You Need In A SaaS Provider

-Where to Start
+Where To Start

 When you’re ready to decide where you’re going with your intranet, start by developing a plan.
 Ideally, you want to put together a site map that will define the structure of your intranet.
 Then, ask yourself how much customization you really need.
-Does your business have specific, unique needs that are unlike other businesses and unlikely to appear as part of a template?
+Does your business have specific, unique needs that are unlike other businesses and which are unlikely to appear as part of a template?
 If not, you probably don’t need the customization of building an intranet from scratch.
 Think about what IT and development skills you’ll need to work with your intranet.
 If they aren’t part of your existing skill set, you’ll need to consider the IT support that’s available as part of your contract.
 Then, set it in motion!

 Do It Yourself Or SaaS Cloud Provider: Which Is The Right Option For You?